What Are Essential Oils?

 Combine the salt and essential oil and then add to hot running water.
 We like to get the bath water as warm as tolerable and then soak for at least 20 minutes for the full effect.
-Don't add a carrier oil to the bath, as that will inhibit the absorption of the Epsom salt and essential oils.
+We don't add a carrier oil to the bath, as that inhibits the absorption of the Epsom salt and essential oils.
 Rather, if desired, apply a moisturizing oil to your skin after the bath.

 Magnesium Chloride or Epsom Salt

 bronchodilator (may reduce asthma attacks)